delatech/moo-php/README.md

 Moo-Php
 =======

 Moo-Php is a client library for the moo.com API.
-It provides a full (at time of writing) implementation of the Moo pack and template models.
+It provides a full (at time of writing) implementation of the MOO pack and template models.

 This is a very early stage implementation, I've released it because I've got to the point where I feel it's usable, and could do with more eyes on it.

 This is one developer's crazed thrashings after consuming one too many cups of tea over a long weekend.
-It is in no way, shape, or form derived from any internal stuff at Moo, or representative of anything that might happen at Moo.
-It is not supported by Moo.
-Blah, blah, etc. Basically, if it explodes, don't contact Moo.
+It is in no way, shape, or form derived from any internal stuff at MOO, or representative of anything that might happen at MOO.
+It is not supported by MOO.
+Blah, blah, etc. Basically, if it explodes, don't contact MOO.

 It requires the php-weasel library (https://github.com/moodev/php-weasel) to be available via autoloading.